danielbpc2/UdacityProj-mobile-flashcards/readme.md

 # Mobile Flashcards - Udacity React Native Project

-This project was made for Udacity Nanodegree in React!
+This project was made for the Udacity Nanodegree in React!

 ## To Start!